seanmorris/ids/README.idstmp.md

 use \SeanMorris\Ids\Loader;

-// We can alias classes even if they don't exist yet: use \___\LogFileInjectable;
+// We can alias classes even if they don't exist yet:
+// If we were in a namespace, this would prevent it
+// from inheriting the FQNS.
+use \___\LogFileInjectable;

 Loader::define([ LogFileInjectable::CLASS => ActualLogFileClass::CLASS ]);